ededejr/validate/README.md

 print({ x: 9, y: '10' }); // Error
 ```

-### Validating Nested Objects
+### Validating deeply nested objects

-You can specify how deep your validations could go, even within Objects!
+It is also possible to specify how deep your validations need to go, this is especially useful for nested Objects.

 ```ts
 import {